hurricane-island/scallop-stable-isotopes/README.md

 The analysis methods use Python and Pixi to output `figures` and tables from the `data`.
 The Python dependencies are defined in `pixi.toml`.

 The most basic use case is to generate all figures by running `pixi run python main.py` on the command line.

+## Documentations

+The package publishes documentation of the command-line interface to GitHub Pages whenever it is updated.

 ## Disclosure of Generative AI use